 Noel Gay Television and Noel Gay Motion Picture Company run by Charles Armitage split from the Noel Gay Organisation in 2000.

-Today, under Chief Executive Alex Armitage, Managing Director Nick Ranceford-Hadley and Director Louise Fennimore, Noel Gay Artists is acknowledged as the leader in the field of represention as well as continuing to 'specialise in not specialising'.
+Today, under Chief Executive Alex Armitage and Director Louise Fennimore, Noel Gay Artists is acknowledged as the leader in the field of representation as well as continuing to 'specialise in not specialising'.

-Since 1987, the Chairman of the company has been George X. Constantinidi, (a board director since 1960) who along with Alex Armitage, Leslie Worrell, Louise Fennimore and Nick Ranceford-Hadley form the current Board.
+Since 1987, the Chairman of the company has been George X. Constantinidi, (a board director since 1960) who along with Alex Armitage, Leslie Worrall and Louise Fennimore form the current Board.